Estimated reading time: 6 minutes

 Because of this, it is important for organizations to take precautionary steps to minimize human error in the workplace.

-This concept is what led the quality movement and product manufacturers to embrace quality management as a business practice.
+This movement influenced product manufacturers to embrace quality management as a business practice.

 Total quality management (TQM) is a business practice that looks at management principles to guide the organization.

-Things like leadership, customer experience, process improvement, decisions based on data, employee involvement in decision making, and improvement efforts are all examples of business practices that support a quality environment.
+Business practices that support a quality environment focus on things like leadership, customer experience, process improvement, decisions based on data, employee involvement in decision-making, and improvement efforts.

 The ultimate goal of a TQM organization is to create products and services, through efficient and effective processes, that are safe, error-free, and exceed the expectations of the paying customer.